Graph Clustering with Graph Neural Networks: Experiments

-\spara{Metrics.} We measure both the graph-based metrics of clustering and label correlation to study clustering performance of attributed graphs both in terms of graph and attribute structure.
-For graph-level metrics, we report average cluster conductance (as per definition from~\cite{yang2015}) and graph modularity~\cite{newman2006}.
-For ground-truth label correlation analysis, we report normalized mutual information (NMI) between the cluster assignments and labels and pairwise F-1 score between all node pairs and their associated cluster pairs.
-Where possible, we normalize all metrics by multiplying them by 100 for ease of comparison.
+\spara{Metrics.} We measure both the graph-based metrics of clustering and label correlation to study clustering performance of attributed graphs both in terms of graph and attribute structure. \pal{For experiments on real-world data, we measure both (1) standard graph-based clustering metrics, and (2) correlation to ground-truth node labels.
+Our graph-based metrics are average cluster conductance (as per definition from~\citet{yang2015}) and graph modularity~\citep{newman2006}.
+Our label-based metrics are normalized mutual information (NMI) between the cluster assignments and labels and pairwise F1 score between all node pairs and their associated cluster pairs.
+For experiments on synthetic data, we report only the NMI against the (simulated) cluster labels.} Where possible, we normalize all metrics by multiplying them by 100 for \ant{readability and} ease of comparison.

-\spara{Parameter settings.} We run all experiments for 10 times and average results across runs.
+\spara{Parameter settings.} We run \pal{both synthetic and real-world experiments} for 10 times and average results across runs.
 All models were implemented in Tensorflow 2 and trained on CPUs.
-We fix the architecture for all clustering networks to have one hidden layer with 512 neurons in it for real-world datasets and 64 for small synthetic graphs.
-We set the number of clusters to 16 for all datasets and methods.
+We fix the architecture for all \pal{GNNs (including \thiswork{}) have one hidden layer---with 512 neurons for real-world data experiments, and 64 neurons for experiments with smaller synthetic graphs.} We set the \ant{maximum} number of clusters to 16 for all datasets and methods.

+We aim to keep the hyperparameters constant across datasets, since (i) tuning hyperparameters in an unbiased way is non-trivial in the unsupervised setting, (ii) we report an array of metrics that relate to the graph and to the labels -- favoring one group over other is not in the scope of this paper.
+One notable exceptions is SDCN, as it requires an autoencoder on the features to function.
+We keep the original three-layer encoder structure and set the architecture to $[32, 32, 128, 128, 32, 32]$ for synthetic SBM graphs and $[500, 500, 2000, 2000, 500, 500]$ for all other datasets.
+Setting hyperparameters in a more fair way to keep the total number of parameters same across different methods led to random performance.

+We now discuss method-specific hyperparameters for methods that have specific settings: \begin{itemize}[leftmargin=0.2cm,itemindent=.3cm,labelwidth=\itemindent,labelsep=0cm,align=left,topsep=0pt,itemsep=-1ex,partopsep=0ex,parsep=0.75ex] \item \textbf{k-means(DeepWalk, features)}: We keep the learning parameters as per \citet{perozzi2014} number of walks $\gamma=80$, walk length $t=80$, and window size $w=10$. \item \textbf{AGC(graph, features)}: We set $k=1$ to mimic a single-layer graph convolution that we set for all GNN-based methods. \item \textbf{DAEGC(graph, features)}: We set the clustering loss coefficient $\gamma=10$ as per the original paper. \item \textbf{SDCN(graph, features)}: We set the clustering loss coefficient $\alpha=0.1$ and GNN loss coefficient $\beta=0.01$ as per the original paper. \item \textbf{NOCD(graph, features)}: We set the dropout to 0.5 uniformly across datasets and set the batch size to 2000 as per the original paper. \item \textbf{\thiswork(graph, features)}: We set the dropout to 0.5 uniformly across datasets. \end{itemize}

+The dropout setting we use does not benefit DAEC, SDCN, DiffPool, or MinCutPool, hence we are not able to unify the setting of that parameter across methods.